Profitable Engineering

 • See where value stalls before delivery slips.

-• Translate engineering work into business language leaders act on.
+• Translate engineering work into language executives and finance leaders can act on.

 This is the operating manual for making technology a strategic advantage, not a cost to be managed.